nuclight/bpf64/bpf64spec.md

 TODO 25.09.24 0xf0 for Floating-Point and Vector extensions in `jt`; sign into `jf` (and bit 6 in `jf` as reserved as we know operation width from bit 14)
 - 26.09 classic BPF paper was on better decoding by single switch/case, so probably move register out of `code` as possible, and for other classes, too (except `BPF_JMP` where it is unavoidable)
+- 10.10.24 ~01:49 sign/MSX is actual when load is to low half - what if abstract it to offset for *any* general-purpose register? then for standard registers it is fixed e.g. to either low or `loadhi` variant, and for extended vector register offset can be anywhere up to what encoding allows; e.g. it may be relative to `CUR` of register, which is always constant for GPRs

 TODO